2008 Arizona Wildcats football team: vs Arizona State

-Brigham Young (2008 Pioneer Las Vegas Bowl)
+vs No. 17 BYU (Las Vegas Bowl)

+Arizona quarterback Willie Tuitama was named MVP.

 Willie Tuitama threw for 322 yards and two touchdowns as Arizona won its first bowl game in 10 years in front of a crowd of 40,047 at Sam Boyd Stadium in Las Vegas.

 The Wildcats stifled BYU quarterback Max Hall throughout the game, forcing him to scramble often, lose a fumble and throw an interception.
 Arizona (8–5) kept the ball in the air most of the game.
 Tuitama threw a 71-yard pass to WR Terrell Turner that set up the first score, a 37-yard touchdown to WR Delashaun Dean that gave the Wildcats the lead for good in the third quarter, and a 24-yard strike to RB Chris Gronkowski that sent Cougars fans toward the exits (Tuitama would run 6 yards into the end zone to complete the drive).
 The Wildcats' third-quarter scoring spree salvaged an otherwise-unlucky period.
 Arizona thought it had recovered a fumble three plays earlier, when BYU WR Austin Collie caught a screen pass, took a step, ran into his own blocker and fumbled.
 UA safety Nate Ness recovered at BYU's 11.
 The game's referee crew opted to review the play, and ruled that Collie had never demonstrated possession.
 The Cougars completed a short pass on third down, then punted.
 Arizona's five days in Las Vegas had a little bit of everything — fun, drama and even questions about Mike Stoops' job future (Stoops was rumored to be a candidate for the vacant Iowa State head coach position which was filled by Auburn assistant coach Paul Rhoads).